mjmlio/language-mjml/README.md

 Adds syntax highlighting and snippets to MJML files in Atom.

-This is a fork from language-mjml by atom
+This is a fork from language-html by atom

 ## Installation